LarsBehrenberg/IA-prototype/content/posts/alfred-sisley.md

       Influences from Camille Corot can also be seen in Sisley's delicate colour palette and use of silvery tones.
 This is evident in the beautifully dreamy work [‘Fog, Voisins’](https://www.wikiart.org/en/alfred-sisley/foggy-morning-voisins-1874) from 1874 where the viewer glimpses a woman in a garden and can just make out a line of trees, a fence and tufts of grass in the background.
     sideGalleryImages:
-      - imageTitle:
-          "'Avenue of Chestnut Trees near La Celle-Saint-Cloud', painted by Alfred Sisley in 1865"
+      - imageTitle: "'Avenue of Chestnut Trees near La Celle-Saint-Cloud', painted by Alfred Sisley in 1865"
         imageUrl: /assets/alfred-sisley-avenue-of-chestnut-trees.jpg
-      - imageTitle:
-          "'Rest along the Stream.
+      - imageTitle: "'Rest along the Stream.
 Edge of the Wood', painted by Alfred Sisley in 1878, Musée d'Orsay"
         imageUrl: /assets/alfred-sisley-reston-along-stream.jpg
-      - imageTitle:
-          "'The Terrace at Saint-Germain', painted by Alfred Sisley in Spring, 1875, The Walters Art Museum"
+      - imageTitle: "'The Terrace at Saint-Germain', painted by Alfred Sisley in Spring, 1875, The Walters Art Museum"
         imageUrl: /assets/alfred-sisley-terrace-at-saint-germain-1875.jpg
+    buttonToggle: true
   - textTitle: Sisley’s Impressionism
     text: >-
       ### It is ironic that Sisley’s works should have been so undervalued